yy3488/b9122/grading/review.md

 I may offer an arrangement, such as a penalty on your grade.
 If you accept, and assuming that my review with the other student with similar code points in the same direction, this arrangement will close the matter.
 You will receive a confirmation email.

 If you don't accept, or if I have a strong suspicion of academic dishonesty, I will submit a report to the Student Conduct in CSSI.
 You will have an opportunity to explain your situation to the student conduct team.
 They are an impartial team and will explain their process to you should they receive report.
+You can read more about that process [here](https://cssi.columbia.edu/content/academic-misconduct-faculty-faq).

 I hope that this guide provides clarity on this process.
 Please contact me if you have any questions.